zoop-dev/pulse/README.md

 * Files in app/src/main/java/org/bouncycastle are taken from the [Bouncy Castle](https://www.bouncycastle.org/java.html) project, licensed under the MIT license by The Legion of the Bouncy Castle Inc.
 * Files in app/src/main/java/com/android/nQuant are taken from the [nQuant.android](https://github.com/mcychan/nQuant.android/) project, licensed under the Apache license by Miller Cy Chan
 * Files in app/src/main/java/org/concentus are taken from the [Concentus](https://github.com/lostromb/concentus) project, licensed under the BSD-3 license by various holding parties
+* Files in GBDaoGenerator/src/de/greenrobot are taken from the [greenDAO](https://codeberg.org/Freeyourgadget/greenDAO) project (Gadgetbridge's fork), licensed under the GPLv3 by Markus Junginger, greenrobot

 ## Download